Zakir-Ansari/tech-turorials/README.md

 # All Tech Tutorials

-This repository contains tutorials of various tech projects with step by step tutorials.
+This repository contains various tech projects with step by step tutorials.

 ## Index